Mross2858/company-analyzer/README.md

 [Previous content remains the same...]

-### Error 4: Environment File Setup
+### Error 5: Environment File Security
-**Error Description:** Unable to access .env file - file might not exist in the repository structure yet.
+**Error Description:** Attempted to commit sensitive environment files to repository.

 **Solution:**
-Need to:
+Environment files with sensitive data should never be committed to the repository.
+Instead:
-1. Create the .env files in both frontend and backend directories
+1. Keep .env files local only
-2. Ensure .gitignore is properly configured
+2. Share environment variables through secure channels
-3. Document environment variables in README without exposing sensitive values
+3. Use environment management systems for deployment

 **Prompt to Fix:**
 ```
-When setting up environment files:
+For environment setup:
-1. First check if .gitignore is properly configured
+1. Never commit actual .env files with sensitive data
-2. Use push_files to create/update .env.example files
+2. Only commit .env.example files with placeholder values
-3. Create actual .env files with sensitive data
+3. Document required environment variables in README
-4. Verify file creation with get_file_contents
+4. Use CI/CD secrets for deployment
-5. If access errors persist, check repository permissions and file paths
+5. Share sensitive values through secure channels
 ```

 [Rest of previous content remains the same...]